ahmedreyan/lms/README.md

-## Simple web application.
+## Simple Meme web application.
 Users can input two numbers and click the "Calculate" button.

 ## Run
 To launch the application use: